turboSMTP/turboSMTP-csharp/USAGE.md

 var client = new TurboSMTPClient(TurboSMTPClientConfiguration.Instance);

-//Add the Email Address to the Suppressions List. var addSuppressionsResult = await client.Suppressions.Add(suppressionReason,suppressionEmailAddress);
+//Add the Email Address to the Suppressions List. var addSuppressionsResult = await client.Suppressions.AddAsync(suppressionReason,suppressionEmailAddress);

 //Evaluate if the Suppression was Successfully Processed. if (addSuppressionsResult.Valid.Contains(suppressionEmailAddress))